Ezu25/requirement-analysis/README.md

 The system must adhere to data protection regulations (such as GDPR for European users), ensuring that users' personal and payment information is managed and stored securely.
 Terms of service and privacy policy must be easily accessible to users and integrated into the signup process.

+# Acceptance Criteria
+Acceptance Criteria are a critical aspect of Requirement Analysis that define the conditions a feature or functionality must meet to be accepted by stakeholders.
+These criteria serve as a contract between stakeholders and the development team, ensuring alignment on expectations and deliverables.
+They provide a clear definition of "done" for a feature, guiding development, testing, and validation.

+Importance of Acceptance Criteria in Requirement Analysis
+Clarity: Establishes a common understanding of what the feature must achieve, reducing ambiguity and misinterpretation.
+Guidance for Development: Acts as a reference point for developers to ensure the feature meets the intended purpose and functionality.
+Basis for Testing: Helps QA teams create test cases and validate that the feature meets the specified conditions.
+Scope Control: Prevents scope creep by clearly defining what is in scope for the feature.
+Stakeholder Confidence: Ensures stakeholders are confident that the delivered feature meets their expectations and business objectives.
+Example: Acceptance Criteria for the Checkout Feature
+Feature: Checkout Process in the Booking Management System

+Successful Booking Confirmation:

+When the user provides valid payment details and confirms the booking, the system must display a confirmation page with booking details (property name, dates, price).
+Payment Processing:

+The system must securely process payments through integrated gateways (e.g., Stripe, PayPal) within 5 seconds.
+Payment failures must display an appropriate error message (e.g., "Payment declined.
+Please try again.") and allow users to retry.
+Email Notification:

+After a successful booking, the user must receive a confirmation email with the booking summary and receipt within 2 minutes.
+Date Availability Validation:

+The system must verify the availability of the selected dates during the checkout process.
+If unavailable, the user should be informed with an option to select alternate dates.
+User Authentication Requirement:

+Only authenticated users can access the checkout page.
+Unauthenticated users must be redirected to the login or signup page.
+Responsive Design:

+The checkout page must be fully responsive, functioning seamlessly on desktops, tablets, and smartphones.